the-fellowship-co/facade/docs/bylding_backends/working_with_model.md

   end
 end
 ```
-You can learn more about writing database migrations in [ActiveRecord migration guide](https://guides.rubyonrails.org/active_record_migrations.html).
+You can learn more about writing database migrations in <a href="https://guides.rubyonrails.org/active_record_migrations.html" target="_blank" rel="noopener noreferrer">ActiveRecord migration guide</a>.

 ### In built methods